HeatmapR is a lightweight R package that uses base

 Similarly, in instances where it is more appropriate to scale the

-values in each row, we can set scale = "row"
+values in each row, we can set scale = "row" and pass the

-required scaling method to scale_method
+required scaling method to scale_method.
+For example, to

 apply z-score scaling to every row in the mtcars